kat-ash59/CarDealershipApp/README.md

 complete 09/14/2024

-6) Change the Car class's fields to have private visibility. when made private CarTester.java threw errors on the following lines of cofe fredsCar.make = "Kia";
+6) Change the Car class's fields to have private visibility.

+when made private CarTester.java threw errors on the following lines of code

+fredsCar.make = "Kia";

 fredsCar.model = "Sportage";

 fredsCar.color = "Hot Pink";

 fredsCar.purchasePrice = 28565;
-	    --

 bernicesCar.make = "Toyota";

 bernicesCar.model = "Prius";

 bernicesCar.color = "Neon";

 bernicesCar.purchasePrice = 32199;

-	--
-	Add getters and setters for the fields. need to use these to fix errors from making private parts Add a constructor with parameters for all 4 fields.
+Add getters and setters for the fields.

+need to use the getters and setters created to fix errors from making private parts

+Add a constructor with parameters for all 4 fields.

 Add a no-arg constructor.

 Change the name of the method getCarData to toString (because it is not a getter by convention).

-	Fix the syntax error caused by step 5. to fix had to change
+Fix the syntax error caused by step 5.

+to fix had to change

    in Car.java

-			     	displayCar() method to call toString instead of getCarData in CarTester.java
+   displayCar() method to call toString instead of getCarData

+   in CarTester.java

-			     	String fredCarData = fredsCar.getCarData(); -- need to use toString instead of getCarData String bernicesCarData = bernicesCar.getCarData();  -- need to use toString instead of getCarData complete 09/14/2024
+   String fredCarData = fredsCar.getCarData(); -- need to use toString instead of getCarData

+   String bernicesCarData = bernicesCar.getCarData();  -- need to use toString instead of getCarData

+complete 09/14/2024

-7) Copy the below CarTester into com.skilldistillery.dealership.app. got a bit ahead and did this earlier complete 09/14/2024 fixed errors as noted above in step 6 checked code into github
+7) Copy the below CarTester into com.skilldistillery.dealership.app.

+got a bit ahead and did this earlier complete 09/14/2024

+fixed errors as noted above in step 6

+checked code into github